HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-01-31-Monitoring-Dropbox.md

 Comments:

-* We will run this script via [crontab(5)](http://man7.org/linux/man-pages/man5/crontab.5.html), which is famous for invoking acrane shells and not setting up the environment (Thanks cron 🤐).
+* We will run this script via [crontab(5)](http://man7.org/linux/man-pages/man5/crontab.5.html), which is famous for invoking arcane shells and not setting up the environment (Thanks cron 🤐).
 So let's be explicit about where to find the programs we use.

 * We want to send out the data we found as a metric, so we create a function for it.